MeatRoast/Korea-School-Lunch/README.md

 # [ English ] School Meal( Lunch ) Inquiry System

 Elementary, middle, and high school meals nationwide are available
 Upload the DB file as well.
+used Neis API

 ## modules